stabledash-dev0/stabledash-cover-generator/README.md

 - Smart social link validation and selection
 - Statistics summary showing social platforms, sponsors, and organizers
 - Success indicators and interactive elements
+- Raw JSON data view with copy-to-clipboard functionality
 - Direct links to event websites and images
+- Graceful fallback to basic extraction when AI is unavailable

 ## Example Usage